 1. The Supreme Court of the United Kingdom (UKSC) was established by the Constitutional Reform Act 2005 (CRA) and came into being on 1 October 2009.
-Its mission and strategic objectives, which can be found in the next section, remain essentially the same as those set out at its launch, although they have been slightly broadened to encompass, where relevant, the work of the Judicial Committee of the Privy Council.
-This Business Plan covers the UKSC's sixth full financial year of operation and sets out our key aims and objectives for that period and how we plan to achieve them.
+Its strategic priorities and objectives for 2016 - 2017, which can be found in Annex A, remain essentially the same as those set out at its launch, although they have been slightly broadened to encompass, where relevant, the work of the Judicial Committee of the Privy Council.
+This Business Plan covers the UKSC's seventh full financial year of operation and sets out our aims and objectives for that period and how we plan to achieve them.
 Our key Performance Indicators (PIs) are set out in Annex C to this Business Plan.